open-crosspost/open-crosspost-proxy-service/examples/README.md

-# Twitter Proxy API - Unified Tweet API
+# Twitter Proxy API - Enhanced Tweet API

-This directory contains examples and documentation for the Twitter Proxy API, with a focus on the new unified tweet API.
+This directory contains examples and documentation for the Twitter Proxy API, with a focus on the enhanced tweet API capabilities.

-## Unified Tweet API
+## Enhanced Tweet API

-The Twitter Proxy now provides a simplified, unified API for all tweet operations through the `/api/tweets` endpoint.
-This new API makes it easy to:
+The Twitter Proxy now provides a simplified API for all tweet operations.
+The existing endpoints have been enhanced to support:

 - Post single tweets
 - Create threaded tweets